Joseph Fielding: Family history

 Fielding was baptized into the Church of the Latter Day Saints on May 21, 1836 by Parley P. Pratt.
 He was ordained a teacher in the summer of 1836 and a priest in May 1837.
 He then moved his family to Kirtland, Ohio to join the general body of the church in May 1837.
 His sister, Mercy, born 15 June 1807, married fellow Latter Day Saint Robert Blashel Thompson, who served as a missionary to Canada and later became associate editor of Times and Seasons.
 He died of consumption in 1841.
 In 1837, Mary Fielding met and married widower Hyrum Smith, patriarch of the Church of Jesus Christ of Latter Day Saints, and brother to the movement's founder, Joseph Smith.
 She became stepmother to his six children by his first wife and on 13 November 1838 bore him a son, Joseph F. Smith, and later a daughter, Martha Ann.
 Joseph F. Smith would serve as counselor to four LDS Church presidents before becoming the sixth president in 1901, at the age of 62.
 His own child, Hyrum and Mary’s grandson, Joseph Fielding Smith, became the 10th church president in 1970, at the age of 93.
-Another grandson, Hyrum Mack Smith, was ordained an apostle in 1901 and his grandson, M. Russell Ballard, called as an apostle in 1985, has been serving as Acting President of the Quorum of the Twelve Apostles since January 2018.
+Another grandson, Hyrum Mack Smith, was ordained an apostle in 1901 and his grandson, M. Russell Ballard, called as an apostle in 1985, and served as Acting President of the Quorum of the Twelve Apostles from January 2018 until his death in November 2023.